lucafrance/luca-decimal/README.md

 ## Folder structure in *2 Areas* and *3 Resources*

-Folders in *Areas* and *Resources* don't need to be numbered.
+Folders in *2 Areas* and *3 Resources* don't need to be numbered.
-Some or all may be numbered to "pin" them on the top.
+Some folders may be indexed with a prefix (201, 202, 203, ..., 301, 302, 303, ...) to "pin" them to the top when sorted alphabetically.
 ```
 - 1 Projects
+    - ...
 - 2 Areas
-    - 200 duohausdhs
+    - 200 Health
-    - 201 sdoihasu<odh
+    - 201 Finances
-    - 202 sdhasudhaus
+    - 202 Work
+    - 203 Family pictures
-    - asuhausidhsau
+    - ID documents
-    - buoadshsuai
+    - Travel card
-    - cauiasuj
+    - Utilities bills
-    - saydhasudh
+    - ...
 - 3 Resources
-    - 300 duohausdhs
+    - 300 Books
-    - 301 sdoihasu<odh
+    - 301 Comics
-    - 302 sdhasudhaus
+    - 302 Software
-    - asuhausidhsau
+    - History documentaries
-    - buoadshsuai
+    - Instruction manuals
-    - cauiasuj
+    - Mathematics
-    - saydhasudh
+    - ...
 - 4 Archive
+    - ...
 ```

+If used, the indexing logic in *2 Areas*, *3 Resources* is different than the one in *1 Projects*.
+In *1 Projects* the index sorts the folders by creation date, in *2 Areas*, *3 Resources* you define the order which makes the most sense to you.

 ## Folder structure in *4 Archive*